mitchandrade8/mitchandrade8/README.md

-👋 About Me
+## 👋 About Me

-I'm a self-taught developer who started my journey while earning a Finance degree and working full-time.
-Curiosity about tech led me to teach myself Swift with the goal of building an iPhone app I’d actually use.
-That passion grew into developing small to medium-sized projects and exploring the broader world of software engineering.
+I'm a self-taught developer who began my tech journey while earning a Finance degree and working full-time.
+Curiosity led me to learn Swift so I could build an iPhone app I would actually use.
+That initial spark grew into building small- to medium-sized projects and exploring the broader world of software engineering.

 Teaching myself was both exciting and challenging.
-I started learning alongside a friend, but quickly realized the value of mentorship and structure in such a complex field.
-Over time, I built better systems for learning, tracking progress, and turning ideas into working software.
+I started learning with a friend, but quickly realized the value of mentorship and structured learning.
+Over time, I developed systems to study more effectively, track progress, and bring ideas to life through code.

-After facing tough rejections applying for iOS roles, I took a step back, reassessed, and made the decision to go back to school for Computer Science at CU Boulder.
-This helped me understand industry expectations, identify in-demand skills, and clarify the direction I want to take in tech.
+After facing tough rejections when applying for iOS roles, I reassessed my path and decided to return to school for Computer Science at CU Boulder.
+That decision opened the door to deeper technical learning and helped me understand the skills and tools most valued in the industry.

-I especially enjoyed Discrete Math and building full-stack applications.
-Those experiences deepened my love for logic, architecture, and systems thinking.
+I particularly enjoyed Discrete Math and building full-stack applications, which solidified my interest in logic, architecture, and systems thinking.

+---

-🔭 Current Focus
+## 🔭 Current Focus

 I’m still exploring and refining where I want to specialize as an engineer.
-My strongest interests right now include:
+My current interests include:

-Software Engineering

-Cybersecurity
+- **Software Engineering**
+- **Cybersecurity**

-Artificial Intelligence & Data Science
+- **Artificial Intelligence & Data Science**

-Systems Engineering
+- **Systems Engineering**

-I’m passionate about continuous learning, building impactful projects, and finding the spark that drives me deeper into the tech world.
+I'm passionate about continuous learning, solving real-world problems, and building impactful software.

+---

-🎓 Education
+## 🎓 Education

-University of Colorado Boulder
+**University of Colorado Boulder**
-Major: Computer Science
+**Major:** Computer Science

+**University of Northern Colorado**
+**Major:** Finance

 ## Tools :
 | Tool           | Badge                                                                                                                            | Status/Expertise   |